Oregon Jerusalem Historical Society

 Oregon, Ohio 43616

 Our complex is open 10 am-2 pm each Thursday (excluding holidays).
+Closed during the months of January and February.
 Additional arrangements can be made for a tour by a trained docent for groups of 4 or more.
 There is no charge for this, but donations are welcome.

 Our Email Address: firstname.lastname@example.org